Helping individuals & couples.

 Can I book an Intake Session?

 Please call for an initial phone consultation.
 This will allow us to discuss the nature of the problem and if I can help you.
-This phone session is free.
+This phone session is free and will take 5-10 minutes.
 Subsequent appointments can be booked at the end of the session or online.

 can my sessions be reimbursed